You and I

 We walked on side by side.

-Read more articles by William Mae or search for articles on the same topic or others.
+Read more articles by William Mae or search for other articles by topic below.

 The opinions expressed by authors do not necessarily reflect the opinion of FaithWriters.com.